nikkobilitza/Visualizing-Development_Sub-National-HDI-Heatmap-1990-2021-/README.md

 This project aimed to create an visually engaging analysis of the Human Development Index (HDI) across subnational regions in four major
 countries: China, India, Mexico, and Brazil.
-The focus was on tracking and visualizing the changes in HDI over time, providing a dynamic perspective on socio-economic development at a regional level.
 By focusing on subnational regions, this analysis provides a comprehensive view of the socio-economic landscape, identifying pockets of both advancement and deprivation.